ceph/ceph/doc/rados/operations/bluestore-migration.rst

 #.
 Repeat.

-You can allow balancing of the replacement OSD to happen concurrently with the draining of the next OSD, or follow the same procedure for multiple OSDs in parallel, as long as you ensure the cluster is fully clean (all data has all replicas) before destroying any OSDs.
-If you reprovision multiple OSDs in parallel, be **very** careful to only zap / destroy OSDs within a single CRUSH failure domain, e.g. ``host`` or ``rack``.
-Failure to do so will reduce the redundancy and availability of your data and increase the risk of (or even cause) data loss.
+You may opt to (1) have the balancing of the replacement BlueStore OSD take place concurrently with the draining of the next Filestore OSD, or instead (2) follow the same procedure for multiple OSDs in parallel.
+In either case, however, you must ensure that the cluster is fully clean (in other words, that all data has all replicas) before destroying any OSDs.
+If you opt to reprovision multiple OSDs in parallel, be **very** careful to destroy OSDs only within a single CRUSH failure domain (for example, ``host`` or ``rack``).
+Failure to satisfy this requirement will reduce the redundancy and availability of your data and increase the risk of data loss (or even guarantee data loss).

 Advantages: